mosswg/FormatString/README.md

 Number formats are automatically detected but if they are wrong types can be explicitly defined with a `l` or `f` e.g. `{0f}` is a float or double and `{0l}` is an int or long.
 Type specifiers can be placed anywhere in the curly set.
-Additionally, any floating number, either explicitly declared or not, can be limited in length e.g. A call to formats with the arguments:
+Additionally, any floating number, either explicitly declared or not, can be limited in length <br>
+e.g. A call to formats with the arguments:
 ```
 "This double is not limited {0}.
 This double is {0.2}" and 1.234
 ```
-Will produce the output `This double is not limited 1.23400000.
+Will produce the output `This double is not limited 1.234000.
 This double is 1.23`

 ### String and Characters
 Numbers are identified with number curly sets e.g. `{0}` could be the first argument.